phoenixframework/phoenix/bonus_guides/G_static_assets.md

 Instead of implementing its own asset pipeline, Phoenix uses [Brunch](http://brunch.io), a fast and developer-friendly asset build tool.
-Phoenix comes with a default configuration for Brunch and it will work out of the box, but it is very easy to bend it to our needs, add support for various script and style languages, like CoffeeScript, JSX, or LESS.
+Phoenix comes with a default configuration for Brunch and it will work out of the box, but it is very easy to bend it to our needs, add support for various script and style languages, like CoffeeScript, TypeScript, or LESS.

 Brunch has [a very good tutorial](https://github.com/brunch/brunch-guide), but this short guide should be enough to get us started with asset management from the Phoenix perspective.